This is Trump’s moment to deliver peace to the Middle East

 The Trump administration, in a significant departure from previous administrations, is moving towards a foreign policy centred on pragmatic deal-making diplomacy.

 Under his guidance, diplomatic negotiation channels were opened with Iran – as both countries enter their fourth round of negotiations in Oman regarding nuclear talks.
 President Trump has repeatedly stated his willingness to reach consensus: “I think we’re going to make a deal with Iran”, and is even willing to meet Iran’s president.
 Similarly, the US reached a ceasefire agreement with the Houthis in Yemen last week, an encouraging step for both global trade and stability.
-Another bold diplomatic manoeuvre is the US direct negotiations with Hamas, which resulted in the release of captive Edan Alexander.
+Another bold diplomatic manoeuvre is the US direct negotiations with Hamas, which resulted in the release of hostage Edan Alexander.

 It has become increasingly clear that President Trump holds US strategic interests above all else, and that he correctly views peace as his country’s overarching strategic interest.
 This translates into true potential for peace in the Middle East.